jdi-testing/jdi-qasp-ml/README.md

 - after a few seconds dataset with discovered controll elements will be sent back
 - you may check Test-Backend.ipynb as an example

-# Docker - get debuging info:
+# Docker - get debugging info:
 - http://localhost:5000/build  - get the docker image build's datetime
 - http://localhost:5000/files  - get data sent by browser to model